 What is a conforming mortgage?

-A confirming mortgage meets standards that make it eligible for purchase by Fannie Mae and Freddie Mac.
+A conforming mortgage meets standards that make it eligible for purchase by Fannie Mae and Freddie Mac.
 These include credit score, debt-to-income, and other requirements.
 Lenders often prefer to offer mortgages that conform to Fannie and Freddie’s standards.
 They may charge higher interest rates or have higher credit, income, and financial requirements for mortgages that do not conform to these standards.

 What can you buy with a mortgage?